turingschool/career-development-curriculum/module_one/learning_to_pair.md

 ### Defining the Relationship (DTR)
 DTR refers to a conversation each student has with group partner(s) before launching into a project.
 During this conversation, group members set expectations for how to work together.
 Use this [DTR Guiding Questions & Memo template](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/dtr_guidelines_memo.md) to guide the conversation.

-**Note to Facilitator:** Share the DTR guidelines & memo template in the cohorts' channels and cold call a few students to discuss the follow questions:
+**Note to Facilitator #2:** Share the DTR guidelines & memo template in the cohorts' channels and cold call a few students to discuss the follow questions:

 **Discussion Questions:**
 * What do you notice about these guiding questions?